mathiasertl/django-ca/docs/source/settings.rst

    ``manage.py`` file.

-.. _settings-ca-dsa-digest-algorithm:
+.. _settings-ca-dsa-signature-hash-algorithm:

-CA_DSA_DIGEST_ALGORITHM
+CA_DSA_SIGNATURE_HASH_ALGORITHM
-   Default: ``"sha256"``
+   Default: ``"SHA-256"``

    .. versionadded:: 1.23.0

-   The default hash algorithm used when signing certificate authorities, certificates and CRLs that involve a certificate authority using a DSA private key pair.
+   The default hash algorithm for signing public keys of certificate authorities that use a ``DSA`` private key.
+The setting is also used when signing CRLs of such certificate authorities.

 .. _settings-ca-file-storage: